 Next, now to address the questions you have about finding girls to date.
 First, you sound right on target as to how you’re going about your crush.
 I suggest that your feelings for her could also be your subconscious urging you to move on in your current relationship, an awareness that there are other options out there.
 I am sorry that you feel so guilty about the whole thing; you shouldn’t feel guilty about who you are or the choices you make.
 However, listening to your gut can be important when you are feeling torn between what your heart and head are saying.
 Even if we’re trying to avoid or ignore feelings we’d rather not deal with, they have a funny way of creeping up on us when we least expect or want it.

-As for dating options, I do not know where you live or if you’re out or not, but I can say that the same-sex dating pool can be and/or seem pretty small when you’re still in high school.
-Finding people to date can be tough, whether you’ve lived in the same small-town all your life, where even opposite-sex dating options is are limited and the number of GLBTQ people even more miniscule or you just moved to a big city where there are many options but you feel lonely and overwhelmed.
+As for dating options, I do not know where you live or if you’re out or not, but I can say that the same-gender dating pool can be and/or seem pretty small when you’re still in high school.
+Finding people to date can be tough, whether you’ve lived in the same small-town all your life, where even mixed-gender dating options is are limited and the number of queer people even more miniscule or you just moved to a big city where there are many options but you feel lonely and overwhelmed.
 However, from the most conservative village to the largest, most liberal metropolis, there are people who are queer.

-I encourage you to try to connect with your local GLBTQ community, if possible, and continue to seek out more people nationally and even globally.
+I encourage you to try to connect with your local queer community, if possible, and continue to seek out more people nationally and even globally.
 You'll notice that I'm saying connect with rather than date or look for relationships with; a vivid dating life can be a lot of fun, but it's important to have a platonic support network as well.
 Of course, that's not to say that you won't find bisexual and lesbian girls to date while you're at it!
 Whomever you date next, whether it's a girl or even another guy, I would recommend taking a break from dating and relationships for awhile to accept the end of your current relationship.
 Again, even if you're feeling ready to move on, it's good to take time to adjust to the loss, to start to forge a friendship with your boyfriend, and deal with coming out, should that apply.
 (Please see below.)
 It's also worth mentioning that what you're experience here with your current boyfriend, losing interest in a relationship over time, one person wanting to stay another and another person wanting to date around, is something that can happen in any relationship, gay, straight or otherwise.

 While unsure of how to go about this situation, you seem comfortable with being bisexual (fabulous!)
 Are you out to family and/or friends?
 If you do not feel ready or comfortable coming out or if that would not be a safe thing to do in your town or with your family, I would absolutely wait.
-However, if you are out or are interested in coming out, that would be a way to find and reach out to fellow GLBTQ people in your school and community, for starters.
+However, if you are out or are interested in coming out, that would be a way to find and reach out to fellow queer people in your school and community, for starters.
 I can think of situations where people felt lonely and isolated while the closet in a place where no one seemed to be like them; however, once they came out, so many people expressed their support and many even confided their sexual orientation to them.
 While there always are people who are going to be mean and intolerant, being more open about who they were brought them more support and friends than staying in the closet had.
 We have a number of articles on coming out listed below.

 Finally, at age 17, you will soon be of legal age and have the chance to continue your studies at college or join the working world.
 Right away in the next year or two, you will be able to tap into new resources, meet new people and get new perspectives, and go new places.
 Waiting for this can feel like an eternity, but it may help knowing you have something to look forward to in the near future.